Ehanlion/mist_obsidian/1. Missions/Smaller Quests/Mist Side Quests.md

 	- Offering 100 gp per head of killed sea creature
 	- Bonus gold if you find Gideon's forest charter book about mysteries and the unexplored in "The Hidden Forest ([[The High Forests]])"
 - **Quest Description and Information:**
-	- *Gideon:* Gideon is a portly, larger man with a husky voice.
+	- *Gideon Southmellow:* Gideon is a portly, larger man with a husky voice.
 He has a small office (decorated with old memorabilia and mystery-hunting info and postings) and home that occupies the remains of an old ship - his old ship - called fog scythe.
 		- Gideon was a pirate captain
 		- Gideon led "Mist Plunges," sailing missions into the Mist (to little success)
 		- Gideon's ship was badly injured and scuttled in [[Gullhook]] after a storm.
 He took over The Salvage Yards as a result.